 Meanwhile, Qerim earned her bachelor of arts degree from the University of Connecticut and her master's degree from Quinnipiac University before becoming a famous sports anchor.
 The sports show moderator started her career with the CBS Sports Network.
 She previously covered the UFC and worked for the NFL Network as the host of "NFL AM" and "NFL Fantasy Live."

 The LaVar Ball Incident

-Ball, the father of former Los Angeles Lakers and current New Orleans Pelicans point guard Lonzo Ball, was on the show talking about his son.
+Ball, the father of former Los Angeles Lakers and current Chicago Bulls point guard Lonzo Ball and Charlotte Hornets point guard LaMelo Ball, was on the show talking about his son Lonzo.
 He then made an inappropriate comment to Qerim.

 "Then it graduated to somebody saying that he got banned from ESPN.
 She and I didn't send no texts, no emails, no overtures to get anybody banned from ESPN - the company that we work for and don't own, fools."

 Rose wasn't done, either.

 "Then it went to, 'Oh Molly, you got a black man banned from ESPN.'
 Y'all know she's married to a black husband, right?
 She's covered the NFL, the NBA, college basketball, MMA...she's been doing this for 15 years.
 She knows how to navigate.
 She knows how to take care of herself.